CARL: Criticality-Aware Agentic Reinforcement Learning: Criticality-Aware RL

-For model update, the sample size is further reduced by excluding low-criticality actions.
-Since forking an action without siblings introduces two critical actions, while forking from an action with siblings introduces only one, the number of actions used for training is bounded by
+For model update, the sample size $|\mathcal{D}_\text{upd} |$ is further reduced by excluding actions from low-criticality states.
+Since forking from a state without siblings adds two new actions to the update set, while forking from a state already with siblings adds only one, the number of actions used for updating is bounded by

 In contrast, GRPO uses $TN$ action samples per question, where statistics show $\mathbb{E}[T]=5$.
 Therefore, CARL uses 60\% fewer actions for model update, substantially improving training efficiency.